About

 Whether you’re an industrial manufacturer or small business we have solutions to help you mark around curved and complex surfaces.
 From laser etching gin glasses to marking suspension parts, our laser machines are designed to do it all.

-First introduced in 2012 and now in it's 7th incarnation, the Meta-C MOPA fiber laser engraving machine is built for 24/7 use over decades, it has a track record of near zero failures over millions of flawless operations and features our latest 3D laser head (3-Axis).
+First introduced in 2012 and now in its 7th incarnation, the Meta-C MOPA fiber laser engraver is built for 24/7 use over decades, it has a track record of near zero failures over millions of flawless operations and features our latest 3D laser head (3-Axis).
+The Meta-C MOPA Fiber Laser Engraver is the most versatile and powerful laser solution for your business.

 Built for etching and engraving at speed, the Meta-C CO2 laser etching machine is a different beast to our Blu systems, built within the Gen7 Meta-C chassis, this 3D (3-Axis) Galvo CO2 laser source is extremely accurate and comes in a wide range of power options.